-The Plan's net results from operations for fiscal year 2022 reflected the following financial activities:
+The Plan's net results from operations for fiscal year 2024 reflected the following financial activities:

-- > Total net position restricted for pensions was \$227,129,215 which was 10% lower than the 2021 total net position restricted for pensions with the decrease due primarily to unfavorable market conditions. - > Total contributions were \$16,196,193 which was 5% greater than the 2021 contributions with the increase due primarily to payroll increases and additional employee buybacks. - > Total interest and dividend income was \$5,578,308 which was 8% greater than the 2021 interest and dividend income. - ➤ Net investment loss was (\$23,516,087) which was 147% lower than the 2021 net investment income with the decrease due primarily to unfavorable market conditions. - ➤ Benefits payments were \$13,672,035 which was 3% greater than the benefit payments during 2021 with the increase due primarily to current year new retirees and COLA increases.
+- Net position restricted for pensions was \$300,901,436, which was 20% greater than the 2023 total net position restricted for pensions, with the increase due primarily to favorable market conditions. - Total contributions were \$23,105,137, which was 5% greater than the 2023 contributions, with the increase due primarily to a greater amount from the employer per the actuarial calculation and payroll increases. - Total interest and dividend income was \$6,258,896, which was 54% greater than the 2023 interest and dividend income.